setopsco/docs/content/latest/user/concepts.md

 setops --project myproject --stage production --app web container:set ARGUMENT
 ```

-You can set all flags either in front or after the command; for a better readability of our documentation, we place scope flags at the start of the command.
+You can set all flags either in front or after the command; for better readability of our documentation, we place scope flags at the start of the command.

 This is a list of common subcommands: